 Section 3.
 State Officer Elections

 The Executive Committee must approve the qualifications of each candidate.
 The four candidates that earn the highest number of delegate votes at the State Leadership Conference shall be the state officers.
 The method of election shall be by secret ballot of the voting delegates.
 The results of the vote will be announced at the conclusion of the State Leadership Conference.
 The specific offices each newly elected officer shall hold will be determined at the State Leadership Conference by the Officer Screening Committee, as appointed by the State HOSA Advisor.
-Post-secondary/collegiate members will not be allowed to hold a state officer position, but Post-secondary/collegiate members would be allowed to run for and serve as a National Officer with the approval of the Executive Committee.
+Middle School and Post-secondary/collegiate members will not be allowed to hold a state officer position, but Post-secondary/collegiate members would be allowed to run for and serve as a National Officer with the approval of the Executive Committee.

 Section 4.
 Term of Office

 The state officers of the Alabama Association of HOSA shall be elected to a term of one year.
 The term of office will run from one State Leadership Conference until the next State Leadership Conference.
 A student may run for a second term with the approval of the executive committee.
-If the potential candidate currently resides on the executive council, that student and their advisor will not be allowed to participate in the discussion or vote.
+If the potential candidate currently resides on the executive committee, that student and their advisor will not be allowed to participate in the discussion or vote.
 No student shall be allowed to serve more than two terms as a state officer.

 Section 5.
 State Officer Vacancy